rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 1. In the left navigation menu on the **Cluster Dashboard**, click **Apps > Charts**.
 1. Select a chart, and click **Install**.

 Rancher and Partner charts may have extra configurations available through custom pages or questions.yaml files.
 However, all chart installations can modify the values.yaml and other basic settings.
-Once you click **Install**, a Helm operation job is deployed, and the console for the job is displayed.
+After you click **Install**, a Helm operation job is deployed, and the console for the job is displayed.

 To view all recent changes, click **Apps > Recent Operations** in the left navigation menu.
 From there you can view the calls, conditions, events, and logs.